Git: working with multiple accounts

 Git provides us with two protocols for cloning repositories.
 HTTP and SSH.

-Assume that we want to clone a random private repository from the first time in a system:
+Assume that we want to clone a random private repository from the first time

 $ git clone https://github.com/random_user/random_repo